filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 ```

-Then we check our parent view to assign the correct information (all our read tags per post) and draw our component:
+Then we check our parent view to assign the correct information (all our read tags per post title) and draw our component:

 ```elixir
 defmodule BlogWeb.PostLive.Show do